64kramsystem/personal_notes/assembly_x64_nasm.md

 - I/O symbols: `/usr/include/asm-generic/fcntl.h` (WATCH OUT: `0nn` is octal)

 WATCH OUT!
 Syscalls are different between 32 and 64 bits.

+In Windows, "syscalls" are internal; one uses the Windows API.

 ## NASM Preprocessor directives/Macros